M1txY/FastVMAT/README.md

 ---

-## Utilisation
+## Usage

-1. **Préparation des textures** :
+1. **Prepare Textures**:
-    - Placez vos textures dans des sous-dossiers sous `materials/`.
-Chaque sous-dossier doit contenir les textures pour un matériau unique.
+    - Place your textures in subfolders under `materials/`.
+Each subfolder should contain textures for a unique material.
-    - Exemple de structure :
+    - Example structure:
         ```
         materials/
         ├── wood_material/